ClaudiaLopezLagosGlez/ToDoListApp/README.md

 ✅ Requirements: Installing Git and Copy the repository: https://github.com/ClaudiaLopezLagosGlez/ToDoListApp.git

-♻️ Roadmap of future improvements: Roadmap for future improvements:  Add some paragraph showing instructions for use.
+♻️ Roadmap of future improvements:   Add some paragraph showing instructions for use.

 ©️ License information: This repository was made under the MIT license